daddydubzzz/memory-merge/README.md

 ### For New Users

 1. **Sign Up**: Create an account with email or Google
-2. **Setup Couple**: Create a new shared memory space
+2. **Create Account**: Set up a new shared household account
-3. **Invite Partner**: Share the invite code with your partner
+3. **Invite Members**: Share the invite code with other household members
 4. **Start Adding Information**: Use natural language to store information

 ### Storing Information

 Use natural language to add information:
+- "Remind me to get golf balls tomorrow before the big match"
+- "I need to remember to send back the Stitch Fix items that I don't want to keep"
 - "We got a new dishwasher warranty that expires in 2027"
-- "Our favorite Thai restaurant is called Bangkok Garden on Main Street"
 - "The WiFi password is MySecurePassword123"

 ### Finding Information